acresi/U/self/memory/memory-core.md

 ## project-priorities

 - Has been using ChatGPT Teams for over six months and wants to create a single, structured, and optimized memory entry to replace all current memory.
-The goal is to retain all essential context across projects, systems, goals, and tools, ensuring long-term continuity and clarity.
+- The goal is to retain all essential context across projects, systems, goals, and tools, ensuring long-term continuity and clarity.
-- Additionally, every AH book will include **Front Matter**, which is not part of a series but is an **integral part of Adaptor Haus' mission.** The Front Matter will provide **context, structural guidance, and transmission philosophy**, ensuring every book aligns with the AH publication model.
+- Every Adaptor House publication will include **Front Matter** as part of a best practices, which may or may not be included in publication but is an **integral part of Adaptor Haus' mission.** The Front Matter will provide **context, structural guidance, and transmission philosophy**, ensuring every book aligns with the AH publication model.

-## game-design

-- Card game lands have a hidden design structure: each land card consists of an 8x8 grid, totaling 64 squares.
-The layout is as follows:

-## literary-works

-- In **Act 2**, the Player Profile will be **reapplied to the Alter-Ego**, creating a dynamic and reflective interaction between the player's Ego and their Alter-Ego.
-This structure adds tension, growth, and alignment challenges as the narrative progresses.
-- Has refined the structure of vignette two to introduce the library as a structure standing against chaos and follow Orynn’s day.
-Key elements include:

 ## publication-structure